dgraph-io/dgraph/wiki/content/query-language/schema.md

 }
 ```

-This also works if there can be multiple "owners" of a `car`:
+This also works if there are multiple "owners" of a `car`:
 ```
 owner [uid] @reverse .
 ```